AurelienGasser/http-folder/README.md

 - `POST /my-file` to upload a file
 - `GET /my-file` to download a file
 - `GET /` to list the files

+There are no subfolders, only one root folder.

 ### Dependencies